chisw-ios/Objective-C-style-guide/README.md

 The Ternary operator, `?:` , should only be used when it increases clarity or code neatness.
 A single condition is usually all that should be evaluated.
 Evaluating multiple conditions is usually more understandable as an `if` statement, or refactored into instance variables.
 In general, the best use of the ternary operator is during assignment of a variable and deciding which value to use.

 Non-boolean variables should be compared against something, and parentheses are added for improved readability.
 If the variable being compared is a boolean type, then no parentheses are needed.

+Divide code into several lines, if it does not fit in the width of the screen.

 **Preferred:**
 ```objc